KishoreDG/RepData_PeerAssessment1/PA1_template.md

 ## 2. Data Processing

-This is where we will apply required transformations, data cleaning and any additional steps required to keep the data set ready for analysis.
+This is where we will apply the required transformations, data cleaning and any additional steps required to keep the data set ready for analysis.

 1. read.csv() reads the values from csv.
 Initially all values are loaded as strings.
 It is a good practice to apply relevant data types for easier processing moving forward.

 ```r